Back to all reviews

 • Large-scale meetings and webinars,

-• Chat management (channels, threads, folders, shared spaces),
+• Team chat (channels, threads, folders, shared spaces, etc.),

 • Native add-ons and enhancements (each billed separately), and